 Inbreeding occurs when generation after generation are permitted to spawn with each other in a close-knit group.
 Inbreeding causes far too many problems to list, but the main ones are deformity, shortened lifespan, changes to water quality tolerances and of course, disease.
-Commercial aquaculture facilities, and smart home fish farms, take simple measures to prevent spawning in their grow out tanks and ponds so inbreeding isn't usually an issue.
+Commercial aquaculture facilities take simple measures to prevent spawning in their grow out tanks and ponds so inbreeding isn't usually an issue there.
 But at the hatchery level, where the whole point is to raise baby tilapia, lack of proper genetic diversity management can result in some very inferior fish.
 Unfortunately, in spite of the warnings, many amateur hatcheries still insist on messing around with mother nature.

-Certain color traits, like "Hawaiian Gold" and "White Nile", are created by cross breeding different species of tilapia together to get the general color desired, and then culling the new hybrid offspring to single out the exact mutation they're after.
+Certain color traits as seen in the "Hawaiian Gold" or the "White Nile", are created by cross breeding different species of tilapia together to get the general color desired, and then culling the new hybrid offspring to single out the exact mutation they're after.
 This practice isn't limited to colors.
 The same process is used to make hybrid tilapia with other traits such as bigger filets or faster rates of growth.
 In some cases, these rare "traits" are actually mutations due in part to the advancing effects of inbreeding, but most of the time they just represent the individual diversity that normally exists in nature.
 And therein lies the problem.

 The diversity in nature is measured in the millions and culling out unwanted traits can take a very long time.
 Even after years of time invested, it might not even be possible to single out a breeding pair that will reproduce the desired results consistently.
 Impatience and a desire for financial gain has driven even the most seasoned breeders to forego proper genetic management in the hopes of speeding up the process.
 And when it comes to amateur breeders, all good intentions aside, they simply don't possess the necessary knowledge or equipment needed to identify the unseen and unwanted traits that they are bringing into dominance with their methods.

 So why is all of this important to you?
 Well, when you do any kind of farming, you have the right to expect that you are growing disease free food and that it will perform exactly as expected.
 If you plant a bag of corn seed that is supposed to be drought tolerant and disease resistant, you have the right to expect that it is.
 If a fish dealer tells you that a certain species of tilapia can grow to 20 ounces in six months, thrive in a pH range of 3 to 11 and in water with a dissolved oxygen content of only 3ppm, you have the right to expect those results.
-If you go to a ranch and see a herd of cattle with bent spines, legs of different lengths and a few individuals laying on the ground drooling, would you still buy beef from them?
 Unlike land animals that show obvious signs of sickness, disease and deformity, tilapia do not.
 The best way to ensure that you are putting the finest fish on your table is to raise only naturally colored pure strain tilapia, or carefully managed tilapia hybrids that have stood the test of time.